thefrontside/effection/website/docs/guides/errors.md

 ## Main error

-We have used the `main` entry point to run our code to run our code, when we build our entire application using Effection.
+We have already seen using the `main` entry point to run our code when we build our entire application using Effection.
 One advantage of `main` over `run` is that when our operation fails, we exit the program with a proper failure exit code.